This blog post outlines the results to our Energy Poverty Challenge and explains the viability of the five solutions we proposed.

 Here are the results, ordered from lowest to highest votes.
 A detailed explanation of the viability of these solutions are outlined below.

-In 4th place Legislation changes in poor countries to prioritize energy access
+Legislation changes in poor countries to prioritize energy access

 A supportive legislative environment that requires and supports business and utility providers in providing electricity and clean cookstoves to the poorest will be crucial to ensuring that the poor are not overlooked in the expansion of energy access.

-In 3rd place More skills training on how to install and deliver energy services for poor country citizens
+More skills training on how to install and deliver energy services for poor country citizens

 Providing modern energy access to the poorest and building the technology and infrastructure to deliver this energy requires technical know-how.
 Skills training and education on the installation, operation and maintenance of these technologies will be crucial if the poorest are both going to get access to modern energy and be able to effectively use and maintain such energy technology in the long term.

-In 2nd place The expansion of private sector energy companies who specifically work to provide energy to the poorest
+The expansion of private sector energy companies who specifically work to provide energy to the poorest

 With governments having limited finance to support the scaling up of energy access and many social impact companies showing that there is a way to use the private sector to provide energy access to the poorest, you recognized the increasing role and importance of the private sector in increasing access to the poorest.

-In 1st place New energy solutions — like solar panel powered tools and technology
+New energy solutions — like solar panel powered tools and technology

 With other overwhelming majority of the votes you felt that the use of new technologies was going to be crucial in ensuring the poorest get access to modern energy.
 In comments you mentioned about the potential of solar panels, wind and even geothermal energy solutions in Africa.
 You thought that the use of new technologies to harness Africa’s renewable energy potential, but also deliver this energy more efficiently to isolated regions, was crucial.